Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers: Ethical considerations

 \section{Ethical considerations}

 In this work, we utilized artificial intelligence tools solely for the purposes of grammatical error correction and linguistic polishing to enhance readability.
 The core concepts, experimental design, analysis, and the writing of the primary content were performed entirely by the human authors.
 Regarding the data utilized in this study, all datasets are open-source and publicly accessible.
 We have reviewed the data and confirmed that it does not contain offensive, discriminatory, or personally identifiable information.
+Additionally, the user study's data was collected from members of the research group.
+All participants were informed about the purpose of the study and provided explicit consent for their data to be used in research and publication.
+All data has been anonymized to remove any personally identifiable information.